pydata/numexpr/ANNOUNCE.rst

   do the `f_locals` clear to avoid the #310 memory leak issue.
 - Compare NumPy versions using `distutils.version.LooseVersion` to avoid issue
   #312 when working with NumPy development versions.
+- As part of `multibuild`, wheels for Python 3.7 for Linux and MacOSX are now available on PyPI.

 What's Numexpr?
 ---------------